 Your Story Disability Legal Support is free, independent and separate from the Disability Royal Commission.
 We will not pass your information to the Disability Royal Commission unless you agree.
 We won't tell anybody what you tell us, unless you want us to.

 Disclaimer: This information is intended as a general guide.
-It should not be relied on as legal advice and we recommend that you talk to a lawyer about your
+It should not be relied on as legal advice and we recommend you talk to a lawyer about your particular situation.